pepeiborra/ghcide/README.md

 If you can't get `ghcide` working outside the editor, see [this setup troubleshooting guide](docs/Setup.md).
 Once you have got `ghcide` working outside the editor, the next step is to pick which editor to integrate with.

+### Optimal project setup

+`ghcide` has been designed to handle projects with hundreds or thousands of modules.
+If `ghci` can handle it, then `ghcide` should be able to handle it too provided the following conditions are met:

+1. Use GHC >= 8.8
+2. Give `ghcide` a chance to load all the project modules and generate interface files

 ### Using with VS Code

 You can install the VSCode extension from the [VSCode